 Lean Inception vs Design Sprint vs Digital Product Discovery

-Digital Product Discovery is a mindset which translates into organizing in product teams that are responsible end to end from ideation to delivery.
-Teams do both Digital product discovery and product delivery, they involve customers in their exploration, validation and delivery cycles.
+Digital Product Discovery is a mindset that translates into organizing in product teams that are responsible end to end from ideation to delivery.
+Teams do both Digital product discovery and product delivery, they involve customers in their exploration, validation, and delivery cycles.

-A few techniques in Lean Inception are the same to the techniques in Digital Product Discovery, but Digital Product Discovery is a continuous process and it is also a mentality.
+A few techniques in Lean Inception are the same as the techniques in Digital Product Discovery, but Digital Product Discovery is a continuous process and it is also a mentality.

-Lean Inception is mainly and alignment tool with the purpose of collaboratively defining a solution and an implementation roadmap.
+Lean Inception is mainly an alignment tool with the purpose of collaboratively defining a solution and an implementation roadmap.

 Design Sprint covers a bit more space.

 It begins with an ideation phase to then create prototypes and validate with customers.
 That’s much better, but it is naive to assume that a new business idea, product or big development will be fine with just 5 days of Design Sprint.

 Some companies, however, implement Design Sprints for several weeks to come up with a clear roadmap for building.
 And that’s pretty much similar to the process of Digital Product Discovery that could easily take 6 to 8 weeks for a new product.

 Digital Product Discovery is a non-linear, unstructured and unpredictable process.
 It is quite difficult to know in advance when you are going to learn something or how long is it going to take.

 Depending on the level of uncertainty and risk associated with the business idea you are willing to develop there will be lots of backs en forth between exploration and validation.

 Some of the tasks will require a few days to develop and test, but some others will require weeks to develop and some more weeks to validate.